Roommate: Eating and drinking habits

 Living with an individual who exercises and diets can be beneficial because it very often "rubs off" on the other roommates, while a calorie cutting roommate could be a potential negative influence.
 College is a time that students often start drinking, specifically binge drinking (more than 4 or 5 drinks in a row).
 By the end of second semester in college 53% of freshman students had binged.
 Students explained that having a drinking roommate provided a “buddy” to go through it all and was a big influence in the decision to do so.

-Mood susceptible: "Each happy friend a person has increases that person's probability of being happy by 9 percent and each unhappy friend decreases it by 7 percent," says Nicholas A. Christakis, a co-author of "Connected: The Surprising Power of Our Social Networks and How They Shape Our Lives".
+"Each happy friend a person has increases that person's probability of being happy by 9 percent and each unhappy friend decreases it by 7 percent," says Nicholas A. Christakis, a co-author of "Connected: The Surprising Power of Our Social Networks and How They Shape Our Lives".
 Whether the roommates are friends or not the interactions and behaviors shared and expressed will undoubtedly have an effect on the roommates.
 Although shown not to be as impressionable as eating habits, our moods can change, specifically more in roommates based on the others emotions.

-Effects on studies: Studies showed that having a roommate that plays video games causes the other to most likely participate, which reflected in a half-hour less of studying, also showing GPA's .02 lower than others.
-When dealing with a college roommate the choice to study or sleep should take precedence over the choice to party or play loud music.
+A study from Psychology Today showed that having a roommate that plays video games causes the other to most likely participate, which reflected in a half-hour less of studying and GPA's .02 lower than others.
+When dealing with a college roommate, the choice to study or sleep should take precedence over the choice to party or play loud music.
 This understanding allows those to choose to focus differently on school to do so without harm to the roommate relationship or grades.